afeld/personal-security/index.md

 ### Important accounts

-Prioritize services that you frequently use for communication, or that have sensitive information like your contacts, financial, payment, or health information.
+Prioritize securing services that you frequently use for communication, or that have sensitive information like your contacts, financial, payment, or health information.
 Examples of services that might be at the top of that list:

 - Bank(s)
 - Ecommerce